Sterile neutrino searches with reactor antineutrinos using coherent neutrino-nucleus scattering experiments: Introduction

-To study the ASN oscillations using IBD process, the DANSS collaboration has measured the positron energy spectra at 3 different distances (10.7 m to 12 m ) from the reactor core.
+Recently, various experiments have carried out the reactor \antinue s measurement to study the ASN oscillations using the IBD process.
+The DANSS collaboration has measured the positron energy spectra at 3 different distances (ranging from 10.7 m to 12 m ) from the reactor core.
 From the measurements, a large fraction of the RAA region in the sin$^2 2\theta_{14} - \Delta m^{2}_{41}$ plane that covers the parameter space up to sin$^2 2\theta_{14} <$ 0.01~\cite{DANSS:2018fnn} are excluded.
 Similarly, the STEREO~\cite{STEREO:2018rfh} collaboration has measured the \antinue~ energy spectrum in six different detector cells covering baselines between 9 and 11 meters from the reactor core of the ILL research reactor.
 The results based on the current reactor ON data are explained by the null ASN oscillation hypothesis and the best fit of the RAA can be excluded at 97.5$\%$ confidence level (C.L.).
-The reactor \antinue~ spectra measured by PROSPECT collaboration disfavors the RAA best-fit point at 2.2$\sigma$ C.L. and constraints significant portions of the previously allowed parameter space at 95$\%$ C.L.\cite{PROSPECT:2018dtt}.
+The reactor \antinue~ spectra measured by PROSPECT collaboration disfavors the RAA best-fit point at 2.2$\sigma$ C.L. and constrains significant portions of the previously allowed parameter space at 95$\%$ C.L.\cite{PROSPECT:2018dtt}.
 The Neutrino-4 group has measured \antinue~ energy spectra with the segmented detectors at different positions ranging from 6 to 12 meters.
-Their model-independent analysis exclude the RAA region at C.L. more than 3$\sigma$.
+Their model-independent analysis excludes the RAA region at C.L. more than 3$\sigma$.
 However, the experiment has observed ASN oscillation at sin$^2 2\theta_{14}$ = 0.39 and $\Delta m^{2}_{41}$ = 7.3 $eV^2$ at C.L. of 2.8$\sigma$~\cite{NEUTRINO-4:2018huq}.
-To this end, a feasibility study has been carried out to ascertain the ASN mixing sensitivity of various types of the detector by placing them at short baseline (L$\leq$ 30m) through CE$\nu$NS channel.
+The above experimental observations are found by detecting \antinue through the IBD process.
+There are several experiments currently proposed or planned to investigate the mixing of active-sterile neutrinos using CE$\nu$NS process~\cite{MINER:2016igy,CONNIE:2016nav}.
+In pursuit of this goal, a feasibility study has been carried out to ascertain the ASN mixing sensitivity of various types of detectors by placing them at a short baseline (L$\leq$ 30m) through CE$\nu$NS channel.